thenoursehorse/risb/docs/tutorials/self-consistent.md

     return h0_k
 ```

-Note that the structure of the matrices is given in the same way as TRIQS
+Note that the structure of the matrices is given in the same way as {{TRIQS}}
 Green's functions as

 ```python